KappaDistributive/interpreter_book/status.md

-Progress in book: Chapter 1.4, EXTENDING OUR TOKEN SET AND LEXER
+Progress in book: Beginning of Chapter 2